Exam Applications and structures

 Candidates must apply for each section separately.
 The Examinations Calendar allows candidates who are successful at the MCQ to apply for the SOE at the same sitting (autumn or spring).

-Applications will not be accepted after 5pm on the published closing date.
 Closing dates for applications are listed in the FFPMRCA Examinations Calendar.
-PDF applications can be downloaded below:

 Please be aware that your eligibility is based on information that you must provide to the College in advance of an application and so, if we have not received copies of certain documents you will be unable to complete an online application.
 The documents that should be submitted in advance are outlined in the exam regulations.